 Important emergency numbers in Los Angeles

-You should be able to contact the right authorities for help during an emergency or if you feel you’re in imminent danger.
+You should be able to contact the right authorities for help during an emergency.
 Save a list of emergency numbers on your phone and ensure you’re aware of your embassy number when using your phone in Los Angeles.

 - US Country code: +1